nikita0527/techfolios.github.io/userguide.md

 </div>
 ```

-### Circular images

-In some situations, circular images provide a nice design element for your page.
+**Circular images.** In some situations, circular images provide a nice design element for your page.

 **Important note: To create circular images, the source image must be square!!**  If your source image is not square, then the resulting "circular" image will actually be an oval.